Recently noticed a small chip or large crack on your car’s windshield?

 The vehicle’s windscreen is not only important for visibility but also keeps us safe whilst driving.
 It is a key component of the vehicle as it prevents flying debris from hitting the driver and passengers.

 When a chip occurs on your windscreen, it affects a range of things including visibility whilst driving and even the structural integrity of your windscreen.

 However small the chip or crack damage is on your windscreen, the longer it is left unattended, the more likely it is to spread or increase in size.
-This will make the option of repair less likely.
+This will make the option of a repair less likely.

-One of the reasons it is better to get a chip repaired as soon as possible is to avoid it becoming a bigger problem which would lead to complete windscreen replacement.
+One of the reasons it is better to get a chip repaired as soon as possible is to avoid it becoming a bigger problem which would lead to a complete windscreen replacement.

 DIY Repair Vs Professional

 You may be aware that you can do the repair yourself if you wish so.
 There are many Do-It-Yourself (DIY) windscreen repair kits available.
 These methods try to replicate the resin injection method that is used by professionals.